Australia Spouse or De facto Visa Subclass 820 Requirements

 - Meet health and character requirements.

-Partner Visa 820 Application Process
+Partner Visa 820 or de facto visa Application Process

 Once you are granted this visa you can stay temporarily in Australia until you are eligible to be assessed for a Stage 2 Partner visa (subclass 801).